hchiam/generator-hchiam-learning/generators/app/templates/_README.md

 You can generate a [dependency graph](https://github.com/hchiam/learning-dependency-cruiser) with `bash show_dep_graph.sh`.

+You can get a report on accessibility, best practices, etc. with `npm run lighthouse` (see [example usage notes](https://github.com/hchiam/learning-lighthouse-ci) for more info on `lighthouse`, or `@lhci/cli` for more advanced CLI stuff).

 You can publish a live site to [surge](https://github.com/hchiam/learning-surge) with `bash publish_live_site.sh` (Just go into the relevant enclosing `src` or `public` folder of your site files - a CNAME file is there for convenience).

 You can zip the current folder with `npm run zip`.